 With the help of historically low mortgage rates and inventory levels, the real estate market continues to post impressive price gains.

-In June, home prices across the nation increased on a year-over-year basis for the sixteenth consecutive month.
-According to CoreLogic, a leading property information and analytics provider, home prices jumped 11.9 percent in June from a year earlier.
-Compared to May, CoreLogic’s home price index gained 1.9 percent last month, and predicts that home price will log another double-digit increase in July.
+In July, home prices across the nation increased on a year-over-year basis for the 17th consecutive month.
+According to CoreLogic, a leading property information and analytics provider, home prices jumped 12.4 percent in July from a year earlier.
+Compared to June, CoreLogic’s home price index gained 1.8 percent in July.
+Excluding distressed sales, home prices increased by 11.4 percent from last year, and they are expected to post another double-digit gain in August.

 Follow Eric on Twitter @Mr_Eric_WSCS